 Engineering managers, product directors, ops leaders — anyone whose team can win back hours for higher-value work.

 We believe in showing our work.
-Below is the framework, the inputs, and the math — so you can plug in your own numbers and decide for yourself what the reclaim is worth to your organization.
+Below is the framework, the inputs, and the math, so you can plug in your own numbers and decide for yourself what the reclaim is worth to your organization.

-The pattern we see is consistent: even a modest meeting reduction returns more capacity than the tool costs.
+The pattern we expect to see is consistent: even a modest meeting reduction returns more capacity than the tool costs.
 The full upside — what your team accomplishes with the time back — sits beyond the math entirely.

 If your team's calendar is heavier than it needs to be, we'd love to talk.
 Even at concept stage, we'd value your input on how Unmeet should be shaped for your environment.